 The Stanford Research Development Office (RDO) is a unit under VPDoR that aims to strengthen collaborative or strategic research and scholarly activities by helping to set teams up for sponsored research funding success through project-opportunity alignment, early preparation, proposal development support.

 RDO supports research teams from across the University, with an emphasis on complex or strategic proposals.
 This often includes large, multi-PI, multi-disciplinary proposals, but can also apply to other projects depending on the discipline or specific situation.
 (Please see our FAQs for more information.)

 RDO’s goal is to enhance competitiveness of proposals through grantsmanship while reducing the burden on PIs.
 Examples of support might include finding the right fit between project and sponsor, supporting team formation, providing guidance for strategic preparation and concept development, coordinating projects, strengthening the responsiveness of grant applications, writing and editing proposals, and enhancing the structure and presentation of all proposal components.
 Our services are optional, and free to PIs.
 In addition, we manage the Limited Submission Program for the University, in collaboration with the School of Medicine.

 Within the Stanford research lifecycle, RDO offers (pre-)pre-award support with expertise in grantsmanship and experience with various sponsors (mostly federal, or opportunities with open calls).
 In this way RDO complements other pre-award services such as budget development by local research administration support and compliance review and submission by the Office of Sponsored Research (OSR), the Research Management Group (RMG), or the Industrial Contracts Office (ICO).

-Resources related to funding opportunities can be found on DoResearch - Funding.
 Additional resources and services around proposal preparation and development are available from the menu across the top of our pages.
 Please check back frequently as additional content will be created and made available over time.

 The Stanford RDO Team